 From Osaka, a one-way train journey to Tokamachi will take around five hours, and around six hours to Matsudai.
 To get to Matsunoyama, the most convenient method would be via taxi from Tokamachi, or to drive from Osaka which would take between 6 – 8 hours.

 From Tokyo the journey to Tokamachi should take between two and three hours, depending on train timetables.
+It is a great location for remote workers or digital nomads if you like nature while having easy access to the capital city.
 The cheapest method would be to drive, however from Osaka the journey is extended up to 6 hours.
 To get to Matsudai or Kawanishi, the train journey time is increased to almost four hours.

 Many of Echigo Tsumari’s attractions aim to enhance our bond with nature.
 The affinity between art and our environment can be seen in its transforming landscapes.
 Step into snow country and take in the captivating beauty of this enchanting region.